Swiss stocks sink for second day after SNB's surprise move

 "The dividend yield on these companies is key given that this is a country already with a negative sovereign bond yield," they wrote in a note.
 "The payout ratio will jump from an already high level - 54 percent - and soon we would expect Swiss companies to talk about dividend cuts."

-A number of fund managers and traders felt the market had by now mostly priced in the introduction of such a quantitative easing program by the ECB at its policy meeting next week.
+A number of fund managers and traders felt the market had by now mostly priced in the introduction of such a quantitative easing programme by the ECB at its policy meeting next week.

-"QE (speculation) has been around for so long that I think it will be a 'buy the rumor and sell the announcement'," said Markus Huber, a trader at Peregrine & Black.
+"QE (speculation) has been around for so long that I think it will be a 'buy the rumour and sell the announcement'," said Markus Huber, a trader at Peregrine & Black.

 Greek shares lagged on Friday, with Athens's benchmark down 2 percent.
 Two major Greek lenders have applied to tap the national central bank's emergency funding a year after ending their reliance on it, bankers said on Friday, as Greeks withdraw cash before a snap election on Jan.
 25.